-It's important to ask the first four questions on the list.
-We are gathering information about what legislators are thinking about those topics.
-You have the option to ask a fifth question that may be used for a topic of your local League's choice.
+It's important to ask the questions on the list, particularly question 2: "What are your personal legislative priorities?".
+We are gathering information about what policy topics and efforts legislators want to prioritize.
+You have the option to ask a third question that may be used for a topic of your local League's choice.